 Mayor Brown’s solution was to create a city government internship program, helping young people gain valuable job experience while also exposing them to the wealth of career opportunities available in the public sector.
 City employees would volunteer their time to supervise and mentor the youth.
-San Francisco YouthWorks began in 1997, and in the year 2000, the Japanese Community Youth Council, a nonprofit community organization that serves the children, youth and families in San Francisco, took on the role of administering the program.
+Three years after San Francisco YouthWorks began, in 2000 the Japanese Community Youth Council, a nonprofit community organization that serves the children, youth and families in San Francisco, took on the role of administering the program.

 Over the next few years, SF YouthWorks developed from a start-up to a mature, award-winning youth employment program.
 The program recruited diverse participants from schools and community-based organizations, created a youth leadership team, and designed workshops to prepare young people for future success.
 SF YouthWorks also forged connections with city agencies to expand internship opportunities and developed trainings to help city employees effectively mentor youth participants.